A Brief History

 As for Max Thrax, his reign only lasted until 238 A.D. when disgruntled soldiers in his camp assassinated him, his son, and his chief ministers.
 The soldiers then cut off their victims’ heads, placed these heads on poles, and carried them to Rome.

-Questions for students: Do you have a favorite pope from history?
+Question for students (and subscribers): Do you have a favorite pope from history?
 If so, who and why?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!